CICS110/CICS110.github.io/main/assignments/06-files/index.md

     'uca': 1
 }
 ```
-Notice that in context of this problem, `110` is considered to be a word and its occurences are counted.
-That is, numbers are left in string form so the function is technically counting the occurences of words and numbers.
+Notice that in context of this problem, `110` is considered to be a word and its occurrences are counted.
+That is, numbers are left in string form so the function is technically counting the occurrences of words and numbers.

 *Hint: By now you probably know how to get a list of words after reading a file.
 If not, take a look at the hint in 3a.
 Once you have this list, iterate over all the words in this list, adding the word as a key to the dictionary with value 1 if the word is initially not present in the dictionary.
 Otherwise, if the word is present in the dictionary, increment the value by 1.
 This is similar to what you did in Lab 7.*